elastic/kibana/src/plugins/interactive_setup/README.md

     Go to http://localhost:5601/tcu/?code=651822 to get started.
     ```

-3. Copy the enrollment token from Elasticsearch when prompted to complete setup.
+3. Open the link and copy the enrollment token from Elasticsearch when prompted to complete setup.

+Note: If you want to go through the enrollment flow again you will need to clear all Elasticsearch settings (`elasticsearch.*`) from your `kibana.yml` file and trash your Elasticsearch folder before starting with Step 1.